-Giant cell arteritis (GCA) is a chronic inflammatory disease of medium-large blood vessels.
+Giant cell arteritis (GCA) is a chronic inflammatory disease of medium-large arteries.

 Monoclonal antibody targets granulocyte macrophage colony-stimulating factor receptor alpha (GM-CSFRα) and inhibits the signaling of granulocyte macrophage colony-stimulating factor (GM-CSF).